 II.
-Jesus was maligned (22-30).
+Our Savior was maligned (22-30).

 While Jesus' family members were on their way to accost the Lord, Jesus encountered another confrontation, this one with the seemingly ever-present religious watchdogs of the day.
-Verse 22-"And the teachers of the law [KJV, the scribes] who came down from Jerusalem said, 'He is possessed by Beelzebub!
-By the prince of demons he is driving out demons.'"
+Notice verse 22, "And the teachers of the law [KJV, the scribes] who came down from Jerusalem said, 'He is possessed by Beelzebub!
+By the prince of demons he is driving out demons."
 Note their charge.
 It's a severe one.